Charly-Wolf/charly-wolf/README.md

 ## About me 🙌

  After establishing a career as an accountant & tax advisor, I decided to take new challenges and transition to the beautiful world of Software Development.
-During this period I relocated to Europe, where I lived in Cologne, Freiburg, Copenhagen, Stockholm, Strömstad and Frankfurt.
+During this period I relocated to Europe and lived in Germany, Denmark and Sweden.

 Currently looking forward to new opportunities as a Front End Developer in one of the most exciting and IT friendly capitals of the world: Berlin 🇩🇪